Media releases we issued on the H7N6 detection in Otago

 There continues to be no sign of high pathogenicity avian influenza (HPAI) outside of Mainland Poultry’s farm at Hillgrove, Otago, where the H7N6 strain of HPAI was detected in December 2024.

-There remains no risk to eggs and chicken supply in New Zealand given the size of the national flock, nor any issues for food safety.
-The risk to human health remains low.
+There remains no risk to eggs and chicken supply in New Zealand, given the size of the national flock.
+The risk to human health remains low and there are no food safety concerns.

 All chickens on the farm were humanely culled.

-Cleaning and thorough decontamination (disinfection) of the farm is being carried out to ensure all traces of the disease have been removed.
+Cleaning and disinfection of the farm is being carried out to ensure all traces of the disease have been removed.

 What is HPAI H7N6 and how did it get here?